carbonplan/offsets-db-data/docs/data-processing.md

    - `retirement_note`: short-form text accompanying credit retirement
    - `retirement_reason`: short form note specifying why credits were retired (e.g., compliance purposes).
 Sometimes similar to a retirement note

+   We refer to these fields as "retirement beneficiary data."
-   In practice, any one of these fields might contain information useful for relating a transaction to a retirement beneficary.
+   Any one of these fields might contain information useful for relating a transaction to a retirement user.

 2. **Standardization via OpenRefine**: we process this merged information through [OpenRefine](https://openrefine.org/) using a detailed set of transformation rules define in [`offsets-db-data/configs/beneficiary-mappings.json`](https://github.com/carbonplan/offsets-db-data/blob/main/offsets_db_data/configs/beneficiary-mappings.json).
 This includes:
    - text transformations that standardize common company names and entities